 The James Harvey Robinson Prize is awarded biennially for the teaching aid which has made the most outstanding contribution to the teaching and learning of history in any field for public or educational purposes.
 The Robinson Prize was established in 1974 by Council and first offered in 1978.
 It is named in honor of James Harvey Robinson (1863–1936), president of the Association in 1929 and a pioneer in new methods and content of history teaching.
+The winner will receive a one-year membership in the Association.
 See the list of past recipients.

-“Teaching aid” encompasses textbooks, source and reference materials, audiovisuals, computer-assisted instruction, and public history or museum materials.
+- The work should be a "teaching aid," which encompasses textbooks, source and reference materials, audiovisuals, computer-assisted instruction, and public history or museum materials.
 Monographs and revisions will not be considered.

 - The work should have the potential to influence history education.
 This influence could be in the form of a model that would have wide adaptability, and/or the influence could affect teachers and students through widely taught courses.

 - The work must demonstrate recent and good historical scholarship and must be well written and attractively presented.

 - Only items with an imprint of 2012 or 2013 will be eligible for the 2014 award.